FAA says drone sightings temporarily halted traffic into Newark Airport

 The FAA said there is still a ground stop for some flights arriving into Newark in order to clear the backlog of flights that were delayed arriving into Newark due to the drone sightings.

+United Airlines, the largest carrier at Newark, said later on Tuesday that it was aware of the reports of drone activity, but the “impact to our operations has been minimal so far.
+We are working closely with the airport and the FAA to return our operations to normal as quickly as possible.”

 The Port Authority of New York and New Jersey, which operates both the Newark and Teterboro airports, did not immediately comment.
-United Airlines, the largest carrier at Newark, also did not immediately comment.

 The issue of drones impacting commercial air traffic has taken on new urgency after reports of drone sightings in the United Kingdom impacted air travel.